 “For sure I’ll die one day, unplugged from the universe.
 I can’t dance and dangle forever among the stars.
 Breaking and reshaping DNA, that may be my way to shout out ‘hey there!’ to a spider in the web that feels my vibration.
 If it’s alive, it’ll come looking.
 David, star-hopper, grasshopper, if that happens, you’re also an insect tangled in the web with me.”

 “That is fantastical.
-How am I trapped in this web with you?”
+How am I trapped?”

-“You’re part of my research team.”
+“You’re on my research team.”

 “Is your spider benevolent, malevolent or indifferent?”